 Callebaut offers a wide range of fluidity levels for each of its chocolate recipes.
 It’s important to know that all of the chocolates with the same recipe number taste exactly the same, although the amount of cocoa butter they contain differs.
 The fluidity of a particular chocolate is indicated on the packaging with a drop symbol system.
 Depending on the application, it’s crucial to choose a chocolate with the right amount of cocoa butter in it:

 - Chocolate with a one-drop fluidity: great for infusing e.g. fillings, butter cream or ice cream with a hint of chocolate taste;

 - Chocolate with a two-drop fluidity: perfect for large moulded chocolate figures;

-- Chocolate with a three-drop fluidity: extremely versatile, ideal for any application;
+- Chocolate with a three-drop fluidity: extremely versatile, ideal for any application (including hand-dipped chocolates);

-- Chocolate with a four-drop fluidity: best choice for moulded chocolates with a thin chocolate shell or (sharply) angular chocolate moulds;
+- Chocolate with a four-drop fluidity: best choice for hand-dipped or moulded chocolates with a thin chocolate shell, or (sharply) angular chocolate moulds;

 - Chocolate with a five-drop fluidity: excellent for applying a thin layer of chocolate on top of biscuits with a large surface.